meejah/txtorcon/docs/README.rst

    diagrams, if you like).
 If you don't have/want it see ``txtorcon/test/test_fsm.py`` around line 62 to disable the test

-In any case, on a `Debian <http://www.debian.org/>`_ wheezy or Ubuntu system, this should work:
+In any case, on a `Debian <http://www.debian.org/>`_ wheezy, squeeze or Ubuntu system, this should work:

 ::